fossasia/wp-rotatingtweets/readme.txt

 Very minor mistake in rendering code

 = 0.700 =
-Supports version 1.1 of the Twitter API
+**Important upgrade needed for Rotating Tweets to keep working after March 2013.
+Supports version 1.1 of the Twitter API. **

 = 0.625 =
 Enabled users to make all links open in a new tab or window